European shares flat, WM Morrison slips after update

 “However, in the short-run they may be a little bit disappointed as with a slightly weaker euro and much tighter peripheral spreads, the sense of urgency, to a large extent, has disappeared.”

-At 0803 GMT, the pan-European FTSEurofirst 300 was flat at 1,321.49 points, trading just below its 5-1/2 year high scaled in the previous session.
-But Portugal’s PSI 20 climbed 0.7 percent on rising confidence about a recovery in peripheral euro zone economies.
+At 303 ET (0803 GMT), the pan-European FTSEurofirst 300 .FTEU3 was flat at 1,321.49 points, trading just below its 5-1/2 year high scaled in the previous session.
+But Portugal's PSI 20 .PSI20 climbed 0.7 percent on rising confidence about a recovery in peripheral euro zone economies.